SuperOfficeDocs/superoffice-docs/docs/en/contact/learn/dial.md

 1. Open a follow-up or document.
 2. Select the required contact in the **Contact** field in the dialog.
-3. Click the button next to the contact field ![icon][img1].
+3. Click the call button next to the contact field.
 A list of numbers for the selected contact is displayed.
 4. Select the number you want to call.
 The contact is then dialled.

 ## Call from section tabs (to contacts, selection members, stakeholders, attendees)